Financial Dispute resolution mediation

 They may also use their lawyers instead who expresses their views of which a prediction of the verdict can be known before the final judgment.
 This is a formal way of approaching a case.

 The Financial Dispute Resolution is an important process since both the parties may agree to terminate the case before the court proceeding begins.
 However, this process has some challenges in it.

 - The process starts in the court after submitting the case to the judge that means that the formal court proceeding has started.
 In this case, for you to terminate the process of the court hearing some payments can be made for that time consumed by the court.

 - The judge depends on your evidence hence he or she might not be the right person in handling some of these cases.

 - Lack of sufficient time by the court may lead to the delay of your case since the judge may be having other court functions or may be ignoring your case.

-- An appointment and MIAMS with a Solent mediator is made.
+- An appointment and MIAMI with a Solent mediator is made.